dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 *Hammer* *3.5" nails* lightly in between each panel.
 This will create an 1/8 inch gap between boards to allow for expansion and prevent buckling.

+To find where to nail, drop a *Plumb Bob Chalk Line* from the top, lined up with each stud location, and pop a line.

 [![](blueprints/B03A.svg)](https://github.com/dangnelson/WATERBEAR-Shed/blob/master/02%20Wall%20Structure/blueprints/B03a.pdf)

 [![](blueprints/B03B.svg)](https://github.com/dangnelson/WATERBEAR-Shed/blob/master/02%20Wall%20Structure/blueprints/B03b.pdf)